 Pest Control Tips – Home Improvements to Keep Pests Away without Pesticides.
 Everyone knows someone who when faced with a problem around the house would prefer to try DIY tips over forking over hard earned money to hire a professional to do the job.

 There are many avenues for Do It Yourself home improvements, so most of us need a good place to start.
 Pesticides are inevitable but unwanted guests in every home right from the time that foundations are treated for termites.
-Drift from the lawns of a neighbor affect even those of us who discourage pesticide application.
+Drift from the lawns of a neighbour affects even those of us who discourage pesticide application.
 You can make a significant contribution to the wellness of your family by starting your New Years DIY home improvements agenda with a three-step plan to cut back on visits by professional pest control operators with their kits of deadly pesticides.

 * Restrict the number of places in the house where people eat and drink, and do a thorough job of sweeping and mopping these areas at least once a day.
 Most colonies of pests will stay away if they are denied food.

 * Follow a rotational schedule of moving things around.
 Rodents, bugs, roaches and adult flying insects all look for places where they can breed undisturbed.
-Stagnant pools of water, piles of old clothes in cupboards, drawers and shelves of papers and books, are favorites.
-The simple acts of keeping corners dry and shuffling collectibles around with a modicum of wiping and dusting, produces great results in keeping many pests away.
+Stagnant pools of water, piles of old clothes in cupboards, drawers and shelves of papers and books, are favourites.
+The simple acts of keeping corners dry and shuffling collectibles around with a modicum of wiping and dusting produce great results in keeping many pests away.